 You may also experience the symptoms of sleep deprivation, including trouble concentrating, irritability, and other related symptoms.

 Sleep apnea can affect anyone, regardless of age, size, or general health, however, there are some known risk factors.
 Being overweight, having a large neck circumference, or a family history of sleep apnea are all known to increase the likelihood that you develop sleep apnea.

 Your lifestyle can also play a part – if you’re a smoker or use alcohol, sedatives, or tranquilizers you have a much higher risk of having sleep apnea.

 There are a variety of treatments available for sleep apnea.
 The most common are devices called CPAP (Continuous Positive Airway Pressure) or BiPap (BiLevel Positive Airway Pressure).
 These devices though can be very cumbersome and uncomfortable.
 They also cause side effects, including headaches, sore throat, and dry mouth.
 Many people with sleep apnea stop using these to treat their condition.

 Fortunately, there have been many other less invasive devices that help sleep apnea come into the marketplace over the last few years through the use of orthodontic appliances.
 These are far more comfortable, more discreet and more portable than traditional methods and they are very effective at improving the underlying cause of sleep apnea.

 Call to Find Out About Our Sleep Apnea Treatment Options

 ReMarkable Smiles specializes in orthodontic treatments for sleep apnea.
-If you suspect that you might have sleep apnea and would like to find out what options are available for improving your quality of sleep, call our officetoday at (949) 770-8011 to schedule a free consultation.
+If you suspect that you might have sleep apnea and would like to find out what options are available for improving your quality of sleep, call our office today at (949) 770-8011 to schedule a free consultation.
 We will be happy to answer any questions you have.
-We are based in Mission Viejo and our proud to serve the entire Orange County area.
+We are based in Mission Viejo and we are proud to serve the entire Orange County CA area.